 I thought I had reviewed this shoe a few years ago but searched my YouTube and couldn’t find it.
 This shoe is a great value and it’s one that I would recommend to people new to CrossFit when they need a solid lifting shoe without breaking the bank.
 As a coach I noticed a lot of people would come in with sports shoes that didn’t accommodate heavy weight training.
 The Reebok 2.0 is a nice balance between that and general use.

 I happened to catch a glimpse of this shoe online after I had purchased a pair of Reebok Nano 6’s.
 I noticed that they were nearly identical, but didn’t have the Kevlar upper, or the CrossFit branding on them.
-At the time, the Nano 6 ran $130, while the Workout 2.0 ran $40 (they still do).
+At the time, the Nano 6 ran $130, while the Workout 2.0 ran $40 (they run $60-80 now).
 Since I love shoes and a bargain, I went ahead and picked them up.

 Fit and Performance